SB-Chalmers/sustainable_building_website/content/post/future-research-leader/index.md

   preview_only: true
 ---
 ![circularity-by-Mikita-Yo-unsplashed](featured.jpg)
-For the eighth time, theSwedishFoundation for Strategic Research has appointed the Research Leader of the Future, FFL-8.
+For the eighth time, the Swedish Foundation for Strategic Research has appointed the Research Leader of the Future, FFL-8.
 Alexander Hollberg, Assistant Professor in the research group, is one of the 16 selected researchers that receive a grant of 15 million SEK each over a five-year period.
-Out of 193 applicants, he made it through the three application steps together with four more your researchers at Chalmers.
+Out of 193 applicants, he made it through the three application steps together with four more young researchers at Chalmers.
 The project will be carried out in close collaboration with the Digital Twin City Centre (DTCC) where Alexander is already involved in the Twinable and Circularity milestone projects.
 The main goal of his project is to develop a method for creating digital inventories of urban construction materials using digital twins and machine learning.
 This should support stakeholders in reusing and recycling construction materials and saving greenhouse gas emissions.
 Cities are responsible for 70% of greenhouse gas emissions and 80% of resource consumption.